WICG/trust-token-api/README.md

 Then by packaging the private metadata in the SRR as a signature and another zero-knowledge proof of signing by one of a small set of keys, the client is able to verify exactly how many bits of private information are contained in the SRR.

 This small change opens up a new application for Privacy Passes: embedding small amounts (e.g. 1 bit) of information that is hidden from the client.
-This increases the rate of cross-site information transfer somewhat, but introduces new use-cases for passes like marking bad clients, so _distrust_ can propagate a/ sites as well as trust.
+This increases the rate of cross-site information transfer somewhat, but introduces new use-cases for passes like marking bad clients, so _distrust_ can propagate across sites as well as trust.
 Private metadata makes it possible to mask a decision about whether traffic is fraudulent, and increase the time it takes to reverse-engineer detection algorithms.
 This is because distrusted clients would still be issued tokens, but with the private distrusted bit set.

 ## Privacy Considerations